ai4ci/tidyabc/docs/reference/dot-summary_distance.md

 - distance_method:

-  what metric is used to combine `simscores` and `obsscores` and is one of `"euclidean"`, `"manhattan"`, or `"mahalanobis"`.
+  what metric is used to combine `simscores` and `obsscores`.
+One of `"euclidean"`, `"normalised"`, `"manhattan"`, or `"mahalanobis"`.

 - scoreweights:

   A named vector with names matching output of `scorer_fn` that defines the importance of this component of the scoring in the overall distance and weighting of any given simulation.
 This can be used to assign more weight on certain parts of the model output.
+For `euclidean` and `manhattan` distance methods these weights multiply the output of `scorer_fn` directly.
+For the other 2 distance methods some degree of normalisation is done first on the first wave scores to make different components have approximately the same relevance to the overall score.

 ## Value